iamakshayshar/SoapUI-Extentter/README.md

 		5. Execute the project or testsuite to validate the change.

-	* If one wants to use this as it is follow the steps below,
+	* If one wants to generate Klov report along with ExtentReport, follow the steps below,

 		1. Update the project properties with the Name and Values as Below,

 ![alt text](https://github.com/iamakshayshar/SoapUI-Extentter/blob/master/Images/KlovConfig.JPG?raw=true)

 	*Please update the values for three (MongoDBIP, MongoDBPort & KlovServerUrl) properties.

 	2. Copy the jar file downloaded from above google drive and place it under "${SOAPUI_HOME}/bin/ext" folder.
 	3. Copy the xml file from "Listener-XML" folder and place it under "${SOAPUI_HOME}/bin/listeners" folder.
 	4. Execute the project or testsuite and you will have extent report generate in "Reports" folder where your project XML is saved.

 # Additional Steps to configure in SOAPUI project (If Required):
 Although there is zero configuration required in SOAPUI project, but if you have added an Author for each TestSuite as Custom Property, [Author (Key) : AuthorName (Value)] it will be added in Extent Report itself.
 No other change is required.